Cartesian exponentiation and monadicity: Pullback along a cocartesian fibration as an oplax colimit

 To prove that $\ell$ is an equivalence, observe by Lemma \ref{lem:collage-qcat-cocartesian} and Proposition \ref{prop:pullback-stability} that $\rho$ and $p_b$ are both cocartesian fibrations.
 Hence, Proposition \ref{prop:equivalence-of-fibrations} tells us that if $\ell$ is a cartesian functor, then to demonstrate that $\ell$ is an equivalence, we need only show that it restricts to an equivalence on the fibers over 0 and 1.
 Indeed, $\ell$ is an isomorphism on both fibers, so now our only remaining task is to demonstrate that it is a cartesian functor.

 The proof of Lemma \ref{lem:collage-qcat-cocartesian} reveals that the non-degenerate cocartesian edges of $\coll(e_b,\qE_{b_1})$ are those represented by the degenerate edge of some vertex lying over the non-degenerate 1-simplex in $\Del^1$.
-Such edges lie in the image of the functor $\qE_{b_0}\times \Del^1 \to \qE_b$ used to define the map $\tilde{E}_b \to \qE_b$, and this functor in turn was defined to be a representative for the cocartesian lift of the 1-arrow between the two objects of $\Del^1$ to a map with domain $\qE_{b_0} \to \qE_b$.
-In particular, it defines a cocartesian cylinder in the sense of Lemma \ref{lem:ptwise-cocart-cyl}, which tells us that its components indexed by vertices of $\qE_{b_0}$ are $p$-cocartesian 1-arrows.
-This proves that $\ell$ carries $\rho$-cocartesian arrows to $p$-cocartesian arrows, completing the proof that $\ell$ is an equivalence. \end{proof}
+Such edges lie in the image of the functor $\qE_{b_0}\times \Del^1 \to \qE_b$ used to define the map $\tilde{E}_b \to \qE_b$, and this functor in turn is defined to be a representative for the cocartesian lift of the 1-arrow between the two objects of $\Del^1$ to a map with domain $\qE_{b_0} \to \qE_b$.
+In particular, it defines a cocartesian cylinder in the sense of Lemma \ifnewcut\else \ref{lem:ptwise-cocart-cyl}\fi\ifnewadd\refVI{lem:cocart-cyl-are-cocart-arrows}\fi, which tells us that its components indexed by vertices of $\qE_{b_0}$ are $p$-cocartesian 1-arrows.
+This proves that $\ell$ carries $\rho$-cocartesian arrows to $p$-cocartesian arrows, and thus $\ell$ is an equivalence. \end{proof}

 We argue inductively that $\gamma_b \colon \tilde{\qE}_b \to \qE_b$ is an equivalence for any $n$-simplex $b \colon \Del^n \to \qB$ under the assumption that this is true for simplices of lower dimension.
 Our strategy mirrors that adopted for the 1-simplex: we construct a quasi-categorical model for the oplax colimit of a homotopy coherent diagram $c_p \circ \gC{b} \colon \gC\Del^n \to \qCat$, i.e., a quasi-category equivalent to the simplicial set $\tilde{\qE}_b$ defined as the oplax colimit of $c_p \circ \gC{b}$, and then show that this is equivalent to the strict pullback $\qE_b$.
 The inductive step makes use of the following weights.